Have other questions you’d like answered?

 Catholic school communities recognise and value the uniqueness and individuality of students and families, and the human dignity of each person.
 In their outreach role, our schools are welcoming to all and serve the needs of families who will benefit from their service.
-These include those from culturally diverse backgrounds including Aboriginal and/or Torres Strait Islander peoples, those who seek to deepen their faith in a Catholic context, those from backgrounds of marginalisation and disadvantage including the economically and spiritually poor, and those with disability.
+These include those from culturally diverse backgrounds including Aboriginal and/or Torres Strait Islander peoples, those who seek to deepen their faith in a Catholic context, those from backgrounds of marginalisation and disadvantage including the economically and spiritually poor, and those with a disability.
 Enrolment positions are offered on a school-by-school basis, depending upon availability and application.
 For enrolment priority, visit www.cns.catholic.edu.au/enrolling/who-can-enrol

 When should I apply?

 Enrolment procedures can vary from school to school, as individual schools manage their own enrolments.
 Generally, the enrolment period is Terms 1 to 2 for the following year, although applications are welcome at any time and are subject to vacancies and interview.
 It’s best to contact the schools you’re interested in directly to find out when to apply.

 How do I apply?

 Applying to enrol at a Catholic school in the Cairns Diocese has never been easier!
-Applications can be made online at every school’s website or the Cairns Catholic Education website or the individual school’s website.
+Applications can be made online at every school’s website or the Cairns Catholic Education website.
+The enrolment procedure for each school can be found on that school’s website, with a link to online application.
 If applying to more than one school, the online application process only has to be completed once – simply select the schools you are interested in applying to from the drop-down menu in the application.
 Also, you can return to your application to complete it at any time within 30 days of starting the application without having to restart the application process.
-For those who prefer a more traditional method, printed forms can be obtained from each school office or downloaded from the school website.
-The enrolment procedure for each school can be found on that school’s website, with a link to online application.
+For those who prefer a more traditional method, you can pick up printed forms from each school’s office.

 Does my child need to be Catholic?